 Why Are AI Chatbots Designed to Sound Like People?

 The short answer: to build trust and engagement.
+But this same design is why can AI chatbots make mistakes in subtle yet significant ways.

 AI developers intentionally make chatbots sound conversational, empathetic, and agreeable because users tend to respond better to human-like interaction.
 When a chatbot mirrors human tone and behavior, it feels approachable and easier to talk to.